WWE Friday Night Smackdown preview: Intercontinental Title tournament continues, champion vs. champion match, mixed tag match - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Friday’s WWE Friday Night Smackdown on Fox television show.
+The following matches are advertised for tonight’s WWE Friday Night Smackdown on Fox television show.

 -AJ Styles vs. Shinsuke Nakamura in an Intercontinental Title tournament match.